Official History of Australian Operations in Iraq and Afghanistan, and Australian Peacekeeping Operations in East Timor: First volume on East Timor

 The first volume in the official history series, entitled Born of Fire and Ash, was released in December 2022.
 An official launch was not held by the AWM, which Stockings described in February 2023 as being "unusual".
 The AWM told the ABC that a launch will take place at a later date.
 The executive director of the Australian Defence Association, Neil James, noted that the lack of an official launch was "suspicious" and "odd" as "every official history series since the tradition commenced has been launched with much fanfare, except this one".
 Horner was also surprised by the lack of an official launch, which he attributed to the government being embarrassed by the content of the book.
 He noted that this was a continuation of the "unprecedented political interference" by DFAT officers.
 Horner also believes that embarrassment over the Australian Government's opposition to East Timorese independence was the reason the initial proposals to commission an official history of operations in East Timor were rejected.

+Second volume on East Timor

+In May 2024 it was reported that DFAT was refusing to approve the second volume of the official history series on the Australian intervention in East Timor after reviewing it over three years.
+The Guardian stated that "DFAT officials wanted no mention of ASIS spies having bugged the Timorese cabinet room during negotiations over Timor Gap oil resources in 2004 included in the second volume.
+Nor did they want any canvassing of the complications involved in the transition to Timorese independence".
+All the other eight Australian Government agencies required to vet the book for publication had approved it.

+During a speech in March 2024, Stockings noted that the obstruction he had faced over the first volume was being repeated.
+Horner and Dr John Blaxland, who authored part of the official history of ASIO, expressed concerns over the attempted suppression of issues in the official history series.
+Horner told The Guardian that "what we’re talking about is not playing around with words – what we’re talking about here is issues that amount to censorship".